 Rwandan tin smelter qualifies for RMI certification as a conflict-free Smelter

-As a result of the evaluation LuNa Smelter is fully compliant to the requirements of the OECD Due Diligence Guidance for Responsible Supply Chain of Minerals as well as meets the demands of the mineral certification scheme of the International Conference on the Great Lakes Region (ICGLR).
+According to the evaluation, LuNa Smelter is fully compliant with the requirements of the OECD Due Diligence Guidance for Responsible Supply Chain of Minerals, as well as meets the demands of the mineral certification scheme of the International Conference on the Great Lakes Region (ICGLR).

-Reacting on this Prof. Dr. Radoslaw Miskiewicz, the Chairman of the Supervisory Board of LuNa Smelter: “This is a sign that LuNa Smelter adopts best due diligence practices in order to operate in safe and responsible manner that respects the environment, employees, customers and the communities in which the company operates in.”
-Adding that LuNa Smelter seeks to source responsibly while producing highest quality tin ingots, so the entire company philosophy is one of value generation with special focus on CO2 trace limitation along with the sustainable development of the region.
+As a response to the above, Prof. Dr Radoslaw Miskiewicz, the Chairman of the Supervisory Board of LuNa Smelter, said: “This is a sign that LuNa Smelter adopts best due diligence practices in order to operate in a safe and responsible manner that respects the environment, employees, customers and the communities in which the company operates.”
+He also added that LuNa Smelter seeks to source responsibly while producing highest-quality tin ingots, so the entire company philosophy is one of value generation with special focus on CO2 trace limitation along with the sustainable development of the region.

-Rwanda is re-designing the mining sector in order to transform mining resources into key drivers of the country’s growth during the National Strategy for Transformation.
+Rwanda is re-designing the mining sector in order to transform mining resources into key motors of the country’s growth during the National Strategy for Transformation.

-The mining sector in Rwanda is going through a transition, as is the case with many African countries, moving from its traditional nature of small-scale exploitation with limited links to the rest of the economy to being a major foreign currency earner.
+The mining sector in Rwanda is going through a transition, as many other African countries, moving from its traditional nature of small-scale exploitation with limited links to the rest of the economy to being a major foreign currency earner.

-It is in this line that LuNa Smelter was established in 2018 by a European Industrial Group – Luma Holding in partnership with a Rwandan Investment Group – Ngali Holdings to meet best industry standards and after successful commissioning in 2019, the Smelter started producing high quality tin ingots.
+It is in this line that LuNa Smelter was established in 2018 by a European Industrial Group – Luma Holding in partnership with a Rwandan Investment Group – Ngali Holdings to meet best industry standards and, after successful commissioning in 2019, the Smelter began producing high quality tin ingots.